 Avoid eating raw eggs

-Cookie dough, homemade ice cream and eggnog all contain raw eggs.
+Homemade cookie dough, ice cream, mayonnaise, hollandaise sauce and eggnog all contain raw eggs.
 If you must consume raw eggs, make sure they've been pasteurized.